dominion-dev/dominion-ecs-java/dominion-ecs-api/README.md

 |                                                         |                                                                                |

-### Class Results
+## Class Results

-A Results contains the results of selecting entities that match a set of components and, optionally, have a state.
+Results is the output of the Dominion.findEntitiesWith methods and represents a simple container of all entities that match a set of components and, optionally, have a specified state.
+Results can be further filtered by specifying one or more component types to exclude.
+Both iterator and stream methods are available to retrieve found entities in sequence.

 ## Support Dominion